 - By drawing these two simple shapes and three lines, you have just given your scientist a set of horn-rimmed glasses.

 Step 3: Add an Arm

 OK, so let's give our scientist an arm.

-For this drawing, we're just going to show the one arm in front, the other will be positioned behind his back.
+We're just going to show the one arm in front; the other will be positioned behind his back.

-To draw this arm, simply draw a two lines shaped like the letter "L."
+- To draw this arm, simply draw two lines shaped like the letter "L."

-To draw the hand on the end of the arm, just think of a circle and a few lines - these are the basic shapes which make up the hand.
+- To draw the hand on the end of the arm, just think of a circle and a few lines - these are the basic shapes that make up the hand.

 Step 4: Draw a Beaker